 - People at the Batu Caves climb the 272 steep steps to the Hindu shrine inside the cave.

 When Is Thaipusam?

-Thaipusam falls on the day of the full moon during the Tamil month of Thai.
-Dates change from year to year, however, the celebration always takes place in either January or February.
+Thaipusam falls on the day of the full moon during the Tamil month of Thai (unrelated to Thailand).
+During this time, the star Pusam is at its highest point.

 In 2020, Thaipusam begins on Saturday, February 8.